hackedbyagirl/program-engineer-gpt/README.md

 ```

 ## Usage
+First, change the `test.env` to `.env` and add the required environmental variables.

 To use CodeAssistantGPT, there are two modules, `load` and `analyze`.
 The `load` module takes a code repository and creates an index that can be used to for further analysis.
 The `analyze` module allows you to ask question about any codebase that you have indexed.

 ### Load Module: